NiekMSoftware/BUas-3DGEP/README.md

 - This version of the template uses SDL2 for low-level window handling, hopefully improving on the compatibility of earlier versions.

+Of course all the credits furthermore go to Jacco Bikker.

+## Changelog
 ### Copyright
 This code is completely free to use and distribute in any form.